jilldela/beatbox/README.md

 ### Background

-delaBeats is a sound board app created using JavaScript, jQuery, HTML/CSS, and tone.js.
+delabeats is a sound board app created using JavaScript, jQuery, HTML/CSS, and tone.js.

 ### Functionality & MVP